Compare Zoho vs. Jobber vs. Method:CRM

 Limitations

-If Zoho’s primary benefits is the extensive customization capability, its biggest limitations is the steep learning curve.
-As a result, it can be difficult to customize the tool and Zoho does not offer any specialized support for that.
+If Zoho’s primary benefit is its extensive customization capability, its biggest limitation is the steep learning curve that comes with it.
+As a result, it can be difficult to customize the tool, and Zoho doesn’t offer any specialized support for that.

 Jobber